ROCm/atmi/INSTALL.md

 sudo dpkg -i *.deb
 ```

-- Install Okra (optional, not needed for cloc)
+## Install Okra

+This step is also optional.
+It is not needed for Cloc.
+However, it is currently needed for the experimental version of gcc that supports OpenMP accelertion in HSA.
 ```
 cd ~/git
 git clone https://github.com/HSAfoundation/Okra-Interface-to-HSA-Device